DON’T MISS

 Liberation Day in the Netherlands

 The day before Liberation Day is known as Dodenherdenking, or Remembrance Day.
-Remembrance Day is a solemn affair, with ceremonies being held in Amsterdam at Dam Square at the National Monument and a two-minute silence observed at 8.00 pm.
-King Willem-Alexander and Queen Maxima will lay a wreath at the National Monument, with the Prime Minister, Amsterdam’s Mayor and the President of the National Committee in attendance.
+Remembrance Day is a solemn affair, with ceremonies being held in Amsterdam at Dam Square at the National Monument and a two-minute silence observed at 8pm.
+King Willem-Alexander and Queen Maxima lay a wreath at the National Monument, with the Prime Minister, Amsterdam’s Mayor and the President of the National Committee in attendance.
 The King then gives a speech.

 Liberation Day, or Bevrijdingsdag, in contrast, is a day for celebration and festivities.
 Usually, Liberation Day is characterised by big parties, celebrations and festivals.
 Each city organises its own festivities as well as 14 Liberation Day festivals that are held around the country.
 Aside from music festivals, military parades, street theatre performances, festival markets and film screenings are common and popular events.
 Every year, a team of 5.000 torchbearers light a torch at the Liberation Flame in Wageningen and carry it around 200 municipalities in the Netherlands.